 - If the conclusion is provided with a stated example, then the conclusion is invalid.

-These are several types of questions that are asked from this section in different exams.
+Several types of questions are asked from this section in different exams.
 So, here we have classified the problems into two types which are explained below.

 Type 1: One Statement with two Conclusions Based.

 In these types of questions, a statement is given followed by two conclusions. the candidate is required to find out which conclusion follows the given statement and select the correct option accordingly.
 The following examples will give a better understanding of the type of questions asked.

 Directions ( 1 – 2): In each of the following questions, a statement is followed by two Conclusions I and II.